gameontext/sample-room-java/README.md

 For general setup & getting started instructions creating your own Room, check the original sample room at [https://github.com/gameontext/sample-room-java]

+For more information on JSR107 via Redisson in Bluemix, check [my other project](https://github.com/BarDweller/JSR107-RI-CDI-Redisson-Bluemix)

+## Heads up!!

+| This room is under development, it's starting as a straight fork of the sample room, and I'll be gradually adding the stuff below =)

 ## Introduction

 This room uses JSR107 Caching Annotations to provide the behavior for a number of virtual objects in the room.